PURE: free of contaminants

 + FAST: at high speed

-Our Purefast® products are designed to get rid of PFAS in your water in the blink of an eye using DEXSORB® rapid kinetics.
+Our Purefast® is designed to get rid of PFAS in your water in the blink of an eye using DEXSORB® rapid kinetics.

 Purefast® for your water pitcher...